jvde-github/AIS-catcher/README.md

 **Edge version**:
 - cmake support to resolve some earlier build annoyances.
 - enhancement of reset conditions of decoder to improve reception
+- slightly faster close of program for RTL-SDR

 ## Usage
 ````